SoftDev2425RR/DLS_Assignments/Assignment_2/server/readme.md

   **When** the job details are submitted,
   **Then** the system should generate a unique job ID and set the status to “pending”.

+## Why Choose 6.1 User Story 1: Ticket Validation

+We have chosen to base our work on **User Story 1: Ticket Validation** as it is easy to create GitHub issues, and they can help us build and guide the project step by step.
+By breaking down tasks into smaller issues, we can:

+- **Organize work**: Each issue can represent a specific task or feature, making it easier to track progress and prioritize work.
+- **Collaboration**: Team members can comment, suggest improvements, and assign tasks to the right people, improving collaboration.
+- **Step-by-step progress**: As issues are resolved, we can steadily move the project forward, ensuring each piece is addressed properly.
+- **Documentation**: GitHub issues serve as a record of decisions, challenges, and solutions, helping us stay organized and focused.

+By using the user story with GitHub issues, we can make the development process more structured and efficient.

 ## Technologies

 - NodeJS